Austin Wulliman: violin - performance - collaboration - instruction

 As violinist in the JACK Quartet, Austin has played in such renowned venues as Wigmore Hall, the Berlin Philharmonie, the Elbphilharmonie, Carnegie Hall, and the Wiener Konzerthaus, and featured on such festivals as Tanglewood, Ojai, Spoleto, Lucerne, and Foro Internacional de Música in Mexico City.
 Work with JACK has included premieres by John Luther Adams, Chaya Czernowin, Philip Glass, Georg Friedrich Haas, Clara Iannotta, George Lewis, Tyshawn Sorey and John Zorn, as well as collaborating with the likes of Barbara Hannigan, Patricia Kopatchinskaja, Helmut Lachenmann, Igor Levit, Julia Wolfe, and leading a chamber orchestra of members of the Berlin Philharmonic.
 He has received awards from Musical America (“2019 Ensemble of the Year” JACK Quartet), University of Michigan’s “Emerging Artist Award”, the Darmstadt Ferienkurse Kranichstein Prize (with Ensemble Dal Niente, 2012), the 2022 Fromm Foundation Prize, and was presented with Lincoln Center’s Avery Fisher Career Grant in 2019.

 Equally in demand as an educator, Austin serves on faculty at the Mannes School of Music, where JACK is Quartet in Residence.
 Austin teaches a malleable violin technique in the service of a wide variety of musical goals, from virtuosic solo repertoire, to improvisation, and the refined set of tools needed to be a chamber music in today’s musical climate.
-He has taught violin and musicianship on faculty at the Banff Centre for the Arts, the Lucerne Festival Academy, and New Music on the Point in Vermont.
-Additionally, he has given guest instruction and master classes at such institutions as the Curtis Institute, Juilliard School, Northwestern University, and the University of Michigan.
+He has taught violin and musicianship on faculty at the Banff Centre for the Arts, the Lucerne Festival Academy, New Music on the Point in Vermont, as well as the University of Chicago.
+Additionally, he has given guest instruction and master classes at such institutions as the Curtis Institute, Juilliard School, Carnegie Hall’s Ensemble Connect, New World Symphony, Northwestern University, and the University of Michigan.

 Photo by Annaliese Varaldiev